Cioccolatò Torino, the chocolate festival

 The festival will also involve other prestigious museums and historical buildings in the city, including:

-• the Cinema Massimo with screenings of chocolate-themed films
+• Cinema Massimo

-• the Circolo dei Lettori (book club) with meetings with writers
+• Circolo dei Lettori

 Choco Story Brussels